-- Slowly increase the input gain
+Slowly increase the input gain

 Let's get into each of these 5 steps with more details to stop the microphone feedback loops in your computer for good!

 What Causes Audio Feedback In A Computer?

-Let’s begin by stating that computers will not typically create audio feedback loops when left to default settings.
-This is because, by default, the computer’s audio input is not being routed immediately to the computer’s audio output.
+Let's begin by stating that computers will not typically create audio feedback loops when left to default settings.
+By default, the computer's audio input is not being routed immediately to the computer's audio output.

-It is only when the computer’s audio input is being directly monitored by its audio output that feedback can happen.
+It is only when the computer's audio output directly monitors its audio input that feedback can happen.

 However, when the computer's audio output is in close proximity to its audio input, there is the potential for feedback issues.

-For example, the built-in speakers and built-in microphones of a computer are both within the same physical unit.
+For example, a computer's built-in speakers and built-in microphones are both within the same physical unit.

 Therefore, monitoring the built-in mic with the built-in speakers may very well cause an audio feedback loop.
 Similarly, if you're using an audio interface with your computer, pointing the live microphone at the speaker monitor is a recipe for feedback.